Zoran Leković: 1957–77: Early life and teen sensation

-Born and raised in Belgrade, Serbia (then Yugoslavia), Lekovic began singing in Kolibri Choir in 1962 (at the age of 5).
+Born and raised in Belgrade, Serbia (then Yugoslavia), Leković began singing in Kolibri Choir in 1962 (at the age of 5).
 His first big solo performance with the choir was at Dom Sindikata.
-He performed alongside other stars including Arsen Dedić, Zdravko Colic, Indexi, Oliver Dragojevic, Lola Novaković etc.
+He performed alongside other stars including Arsen Dedić, Zdravko Čolić, Indexi, Oliver Dragojević, Lola Novaković, and others.
 The performance caught the attention of the great composer of children's music entertainment, Aleksandar Korac.
 With this collaboration, he became one of Serbia's biggest ever pop sensations while still in his teens.
-With almost 1000 performances until 1977, performances at festivals, TV appearances, awards and accolades, and pop hits, he was easily one of Serbia's biggest ever pop sensations while still in his teens.
-So famous was he that he also performed several times for Yugoslav president Tito (for example for Tito's birthday and during foreign delegation events).
+With almost 1,000 performances up to 1977, performances at festivals, TV appearances, awards and accolades, and pop hits, he was easily one of Serbia's biggest ever pop sensations while still in his teens.
+He also performed several times for Yugoslav president Josip Broz Tito, including for his birthday and during foreign delegation events).